 Hire a Wrongful Death Lawyer from Morris Bart, LTD Today

 If your loved one’s death was caused by negligence and could have been avoided, you may be able to file a wrongful death lawsuit to pursue compensation for damages.
-Contact the Morris Bart law office for a free consultation at
+Contact the Morris Bart law office for a free consultation at (228) 357-9621 to speak with an attorney at our Bay St. Louis location.

 to find a Morris Bart office near you.